How Many Pasta Shapes Are There?

 How we categorise pasta shapes

-Everyone has their own way of categorising pasta shapes, but we like to classify them into nine distinct groups: minute, stuffed, short cut, speciality, irregular, ribbon, long, 3D printed, and shapes created by AI.
+Everyone has their own way of categorising pasta shapes, but we like to classify them into nine distinct groups: minute, stuffed, short-cut, speciality, irregular, ribbon, long, 3D printed, and AI-created shapes.Within the first seven of these groups are hundreds of different shapes, with the Encyclopaedia of Pasta, stating that there are over 300 pasta shapes in total.

 The UK's most popular pasta shape

-Take farfalle, one of the UK’s most popular pasta shapes, as an example.
-In parts of northern Italy, you’ll hear it called strichetti.
+Take farfalle, one of the UK's most popular pasta shapes, as an example.
+In parts of northern Italy, you'll hear it called strichetti.
 A small farfalle shape is known as farfalline, while a larger one is called farfalloni.
-Outside of Italy, you may hear it called “bow tie” or “butterfly” pasta, so you can see how quickly the number of shapes starts to add up.
+Outside of Italy, you may listen to it called "bow tie" or "butterfly" pasta, so you can see how quickly the number of shapes starts to add up.
 Let's look at our nine categories in turn.

 Minute pasta shapes